 You must abstain from sex, avoid, douching, or using any vaginal medicines or spermicidal foams, creams or jellies for two days before having a Pap Smear, as these may wash away or obscure abnormal cells.

 Try not to schedule a Pap Smear during your menstrual period.
 It's best to avoid this time of your cycle, if possible.
+Visit the best gynaecology hospital in Mangalore for treatment.

 During the Procedure